 Yes.
 This is actually much more common than you might think.
 Employers, professors, and others who regularly receive requests for letters of recommendation are often very busy individuals.
 They are usually more than happy to simply review and sign a letter of recommendation that the candidate has written for them.
 This can speed up the process and has the added benefit that the candidate can ensure that the skills and abilities discussed in the letter mirror the qualities needed for the position or program they are applying for.

 You should not need to do much preparation as long as you know the candidate and can speak to their skills or character.
 The candidate may wish to inform you of the nature of the position or program for which they are applying so that you can better discuss relevant attributes.
 Collect the recipient’s name and address if you plan on sending the letter to them directly.
 Otherwise, you are free to leave this out.
 In this case, the letter will be addressed “Dear Sir or Madam,” instead of with the recipient’s name.
+In addition, it is important to familiarize yourself with the recipient's requirements in order to ensure that the contents of your letter align with the terms of reference or the subject of your recommendation.

 Take a minute to think about what impresses you most about the candidate.
 Are they knowledgeable and hard-working?
 Do they always show up on time with a positive attitude?
 Do you trust them to work with little supervision, or do they perform better in a team environment?
 Make your letter more convincing by including a few examples of times that you have seen the candidate display their strengths.
 Consider also discussing the candidate’s weaknesses if you think it is necessary to provide a more balanced assessment.